-Source Reference/ title

-Eastleigh Borough Eastleigh Town Centre Strategy

-Council Climate Change Strategy

-Draft Economy Strategy, 2018

-PUSH Economic Development Strategy 2010

-South Hampshire Spatial Position Statement 2016

-Solent Local Enterprise Partnership Solent LEP Vision, July 2011

-Transforming the Solent, February 2017

-NPPF Paragraphs 17-28, 160-161
+Source Reference/title Eastleigh Borough Council Eastleigh Town Centre Strategy Climate Change Strategy Draft Economy Strategy, 2018 PfSH Economic Development Strategy 2010 South Hampshire Spatial Position Statement 2016 Solent Local Enterprise Partnership Solent LEP Vision, July 2011 Transforming the Solent, February 2017 NPPF Paragraphs 17-28, 160-161 development by means of allocating new sites, encouraging the regeneration of existing sites at Eastleigh River Side and in Eastleigh town centre, and by enabling a more intensive use of the Borough's employment land and other land that would be suitable for employment-related development.

-5.93 The Borough has a reasonably prosperous economy.
+5.96 The Borough has a reasonably prosperous economy.
 There is a need to maintain this prosperity and make provision for future growth.
-Strategic policies S2 and S4 (Chapter 4) set out the Council's strategy for new employment development by means of allocating new sites, encouraging the regeneration of existing sites at Eastleigh River Side and in Eastleigh town centre, and by enabling a more intensive use of the Borough's employment land and other land that would be suitable for employment-related development.
+Strategic policies S2 and S4 (Chapter 4) set out the Council's strategy for new employment